-10.14.6.
-Decision on First Level of Appeal of Initial Denial of Claim
+10.14.6 Decision on First Level of Appeal of Initial Denial of Claim

 If appealing a pre-service claim denial that is not eligible for external review as outlined in section 9.14.9, Application and Scope of External Review Process for Benefits Under the Medical Plan and Dental Plan, you will receive notice of the claims administrator's decision on the first level of appeal within 15 calendar days of the claims administrator's receipt of your appeal.
-If appealing a pre-service claim denial that is eligible for external review, you will receive notice of the claim administrator's decision on the first level of appeal within 30 calendar days of the claim administrator's receipt of your appeal.
+If appealing a pre-service claim denial that is eligible for external review, you will receive notice of the claim administrator's decision on the first level of appeal within 15 calendar of appeal within 30 calendar days of the claim administrator's receipt of your appeal.

 If appealing a post-service claim denial that is not eligible for external review as outlined in section 9.14.9, Application and Scope of External Review Process for Benefits Under the Medical Plan and Dental Plan, you will receive notice of the claim administrator's decision on the first level of appeal within 30 calendar days after the claims administrator's receipt of your appeal.
-If appealing a post-service claim denial that is eligible for external review, you will receive notice of the claim administrator's decision on the first level of appeal within 60 calendar days after the claims administrator's receipt of your appeal.
+If appealing a post-service claim denial that is eligible for external review, you will receive notice of the claims administrator's receipt of the claim administrator's decision on the first level of appeal within 30 calendar is eligible for external review, you will receive notice of the claim administrator's decision on the first level of appeal within 60 calendar days after the claims administrator's receipt of your appeal.